ECCO CONFER Cases

 The proposing investigator will act as PI and develop his/her case into a CONFER case project with the support of a member of the CONFER Steering Committee.

 A call will then be made to all ECCO Members and affiliates who have encountered a similar case to contribute their case to the CONFER case series.

-All received cases joined into a case series by PI and prepared for publication.
+All received cases will be joined into a case series by a PI and prepared for publication.

-ECCO CONFER will be managed by a four-member steering committee.
+ECCO CONFER is managed by a four-member steering committee.
 The current steering committee is composed of: